Tree limbs drop from bucket truck lifts and cranes as researchers make observations, form calculations and answer questions below.

 This week, Davey welcomes tree researchers and arborists to the Davey Institute on its corporate campus for Tree Biomechanics Research Week.
 The company's research facility is hosting several experiments to answer tree biomechanics questions and support the project abstracts of 15 experts and their teams from countries all over the world.

 A few experiments will analyze trees that had experienced alterations and attention during Tree Biomechanics Research Week in 2010, when Davey last hosted the event.
-Projects will involve the study and demonstration of a variety of tree topics and conditions, including structural failure, soil-root relationships, tree tipping, sprout management after topping cuts, uprooting strength and EAB-caused "abnormal dismantling patterns" on infested ash trees, an experiment involving the expertise of Davey's Anand Persad, technical advisor for the Davey Institute.
+Projects will involve the study and demonstration of a variety of tree topics and conditions, including structural failure, soil-root relationships, tree tipping, sprout management after topping cuts, uprooting strength and EAB-caused "abnormal dismantling patterns" on infested ash trees.

 Davey employees from Safety, Recruiting, the Davey Institute and Davey Resource Group attend Tree Biomechanics Research Week events to represent the collaborative effort among several departments and service lines to arrange a successful program for the participants and researchers involved.